How can I stop my puppy from biting all the time?

 The ways to stop a puppy from biting all the time

-Well, once you have determined the reason as to why your puppy is biting, it is time to curb the behavior.
-Usually, you have to remove the stimuli for biting.
-Below are some of the ways you can use to stop a puppy from biting all the time;
+Once you have determined why your puppy is biting, it is time to curb the behavior.
+Usually, you have to remove the stimuli for grinding.
+Below are some of the ways you can use to stop a puppy from crunching all the time;

 Inhibit puppy biting

-As we outlined earlier, puppies have no idea whether biting is bad.
+As we outlined earlier, puppies have no idea whether biting is terrible.
 It is the method that they use at all times to make explore and learn about their surroundings.
-And in order to do this, most cats will likely use their mouths and teeth.
-Understand that your puppy has no idea whether biting is bad and hence may not understand why you need them to stop.
+And to do this, most cats will likely use their mouths and teeth.
+Understand that your puppy has no idea whether biting is wrong and hence may not understand why you need them to stop.

 To inhibit puppy biting, it is recommended that you train your puppy to play gently.
 If your puppy is biting on your hands and maybe ankles, inhibiting will work.
-For instance, you should stop play immediately your puppy bites and discourage biting.
+For instance, you should stop playing immediately after your puppy bites and discourage biting.

 However, be very careful with your puppy’s teeth.
-They tend to have that chase instinct, which he would be using in the wild to hunt and kill prey.
-When you pull your hands from his mouth, your puppy might get even more encouraged to carry on with the biting.
+They tend to have that chase instinct, which he would use in the wild to hunt and kill prey.
+When you pull your hands from his mouth, your puppy might be even more encouraged to continue the biting.

 Redirect his behavior

 As mentioned above, puppies tend to engage in biting during play.
 Therefore, it is easy to stop this habit by simply redirecting your puppy’s behavior.
-Understand that puppies enjoy playing, in fact, it is the highlight of their days.
-Therefore, refraining is not really an effective way of making your puppy stop biting.
+Understand that puppies enjoy playing; it is the highlight of their days.
+Therefore, refraining is ineffective for your puppy to stop biting.

 You can get your puppy a toy to bite on instead.
 Once he starts to mouth your feet, offer him the toy.
-The toy should, however, be interesting enough more than the biting itself.
+The toy should be attractive enough more than the biting itself.

 Teach him that biting is not allowed

-One of the most interesting things about owning a puppy is that you can always train him on his behavior.
-Dogs, like in the wild, develop the need for a pack, for a family.
-Once you adopt a puppy, it is important that he feels like he belongs to you.
-This makes him want to please his master, and usually, we do want that.
-I mean, if you want guaranteed loyalty, get yourself a dog, as the saying goes.
+One of the most exciting things about owning a puppy is that you can always train him on his behavior.
+Dogs, like in the wild, develop the need for a pack for a family.
+Once you adopt a puppy, it is crucial that he feels like he belongs to you.
+This makes him want to please his master, and usually, we do like that.
+If you wish to guarantee loyalty, get a dog, as the saying goes.

 For this reason, puppies are the easiest to teach and train undesirable behaviors and those that are desired.
 Therefore, you should not have much trouble training your puppy to stop biting.
-You can do this by rewarding him once he does not bite.
-Verbal phrases, like ‘stop’ or ‘let go’ can also ease the learning process for your pup.
+You can do this by rewarding him once he does not chew.
+Verbal phrases like ‘stop’ or ‘let go’ can also ease the learning process for your pup.